-Thus, the physical hardship felt by women is increased.
-However, the testimonies show that the prospect of greater autonomy thanks to the new income from this work prevails.
-Most of the participants in Keur Madické are happy to have gained independence: "it gives me courage", "despite the fatigue, I know that I earn my own income", "I earn something that belongs to me, I no longer need to ask for help".
+So, while the physical hardship felt by women is increased, the testimonies show that the prospect of greater autonomy thanks to the new income from this work prevails.
+Most of the participants in Keur Madické are happy to have gained independence: gives me courage", "despite fatique, I know that I earn my own income", "I earn something that belongs to me, I no longer need to ask for help".